darth1901/seq2seq-transliteration/README.md

 # CS6910 Assignment 3: Sequence-to-Sequence Transliteration

 RNN, attention, and Transformer models for Latin to Devanagari transliteration on the Aksharantar dataset (AI4Bharat).
-Character-level sequence-to-sequence, evaluated by exact-match (whole-word) accuracy on the held-out test set.
+Character-level sequence-to-sequence, evaluated by exact-match on the test set.

 ## Results